mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- **Spliceosome**
 			- Made of Pre-mRNA and Small ribonucleoprotein particles (snRNP)
 		- snRNPS
-			- Bind to inron and relases out of pre-m
+			- Bind to intron and releases out of pre-mRNA
+			- Clip the intron at each exon boundary
+			-